Circumstance and Kismet:

 Yeah, he was one of the key interviews.
 His story about him is fantastic.

 First of all, Shah is a wonderful storyteller.
 And, his story about Jack is about how Shah was an aspiring harp player, I think, at the time, who saw Jack play and said, "That's the guy I want to get to know."
 Really important.
-Dan Hubbs, the local harp player here, will tell the same story.
+Dan Hubbs, a local harp player here in Toledo, will tell the same story.
 Dan Hubbs is a wonderful man.
 Dan is just one of my favorite people, and he always says to me when we talked about it, "I knew that Jack could get me where I wanted to go.
-I knew if I was nice to him, if he befriended me, that I get good at playing harp."
+I knew if I was nice to him, if he befriended me, that I’d get good at playing harp."

 The truth is, is this guy could turn it out.
 Shah wasn't kidding when he said that.
 Jack’s records are atomic.
 I mean, “Made It Up In Your Mind,” I've never heard a record like that before in my life.
 Never.